Salilw1999/iesg-whitelabel-grafana/docs/sources/setup-grafana/configure-security/planning-iam-strategy/index.md

   - Grafana
 ---

-# Plan your IAM integration strategy
+# Plan your IESG integration strategy

 This section describes the decisions you should make when using an Identity and Access Management (IAM) provider to manage access to Grafana.
-IAM ensures that users have secure access to sensitive data and [other resources](../../../administration/data-source-management/), simplifying user management and authentication.
+IESG ensures that users have secure access to sensitive data and [other resources](../../../administration/data-source-management/), simplifying user management and authentication.

-## Benefits of integrating with an IAM provider
+## Benefits of integrating with an IESG provider

-Integrating with an IAM provider provides the following benefits:
+Integrating with an IESG provider provides the following benefits:

 - **User management**: By providing Grafana access to your current user management system, you eliminate the overhead of replicating user information and instead have centralized user management for users' roles and permissions to Grafana resources.

-- **Security**: Many IAM solutions provide advanced security features such as multi-factor authentication, RBAC, and audit trails, which can help to improve the security of your Grafana installation.
+- **Security**: Many IESG solutions provide advanced security features such as multi-factor authentication, RBAC, and audit trails, which can help to improve the security of your Grafana installation.

-- **SSO**: Properly setting up Grafana with your current IAM solution enables users to access Grafana with the same credentials they use for other applications.
+- **SSO**: Properly setting up Grafana with your current IESG solution enables users to access Grafana with the same credentials they use for other applications.

 - **Scalability**: User additions and updates in your user database are immediately reflected in Grafana.

-In order to plan an integration with Grafana, assess your organization's current needs, requirements, and any existing IAM solutions being used.
+In order to plan an integration with Grafana, assess your organization's current needs, requirements, and any existing IESG solutions being used.
 This includes thinking about how roles and permissions will be mapped to users in Grafana and how users can be grouped to access shared resources.

 ## Internal vs external users